-P: Textbooks and Materials to be Purchased by Students [and other Learning Resources]
+- P: Textbooks and Materials to be Purchased by Students

 - 1. Planned Praxis Experience

-- C Resource family
+- Resource family

-- C Family experiencing chronic health challenge
+- Family experiencing chronic health challenge

 - Community resource visits

 - 2. A list of recommended textbooks and materials is provided for students at the beginning of each semester.

 - 3. Other Resources

 - Selected readings

 - Medical-surgical textbook

 - Pharmacology in nursing textbook

 - Selected audiovisual and computer resources